Our Entrepreneurs In Residence programme

 Our Entrepreneurs in Residence (EIRs) offer business start-up advice to our students, alumni or staff to launch or grow their business.

-Read on to find out more about the positive impact our Entrepreneurs in Residence have on our business community and how they benefit from involvement with the University.
+Read on to find out more about the our Entrepreneurs in Residence, the impact they have on our business community and how you could benefit from working with them.

 How Entrepreneurs in Residence help students, staff and alumni